 - Contact Fort Griffin the week of July 5th at 325-762-3592

-- Tell them you are with the Fort Worth Camera Club.
+- Tell them you are with John Nixon.

 - Pay a $10 fee to access the park at night.

 - Write down the gate code as the gate will be closed and locked after 4:30 pm.
-(You will need the code to gain entry!)
+The code is not available to the public or non-members.